strabu/SeedAspNetVNextInWindowsService/Readme.md

 sc.exe create "My Self-hosted Website" binPath= "C:\Users\YOUR_USER_NAME\.dnx\runtimes\dnx-clr-win-x86.1.0.0-rc2-16357\bin\dnx.exe -p C:\YOUR_DIRECTORY\WWWService\bin\output\approot\src\WWWService run --windows-service"
 ```

-6) start the service
+6) Start the service

-7) look into the windows Application Event-Log to see what the service is doing
+7) Look into the windows Application Event-Log to see what the service is doing

-8) open a browser and connect to http://localhost:5000
+8) Open a browser and connect to http://localhost:5000

 Developing
 ----------
-- Stop the Windows-service and run it on the commandline
+Stop the Windows-service and run it on the commandline
 ```
 cd WWWService
 dnx restore